 The Doctors Venomous Treatment

 The first drug I had to take was a corticosteroid called prednisone an immunosuppressant medication used to treat Autoimmune Hepatitis and other disorders.
 That wasn’t any real fun.
-I had to deal with to many side effects.
+I had to deal with too many side effects.
 There were many sleepless nights due to the racing of my heart.
 Then my appetite shot way out of control and I gained about 25 pounds, which was a good thing for me.
 But, food became like an addiction and expensive!
 Couldn’t get enough.
 Weird…huh!
 After about three or four months of that my liver tests improved, probably from eating healthier, so I weaned off that irritating stuff.
 I thought I was done with the drugs, but hold on, the gastroenterologist introduced another drug called azathioprine.
 He said it was to keep my immune system in check.
 Really?
-Ok! you’re the doc… I did some research on that one finding out this junk had some very annoying side effects, too, of which I really didn’t appreciate and had to deal with over 2 1/2 years.
+Ok! you’re the doc… I did some research on that one finding out this junk had some very annoying side effects, too, which I really didn’t appreciate and had to deal with over 2 1/2 years.

 Helping Myself Get Healed

 I finally told the doctor I wasn’t going to take the drug anymore.
 I was getting tired of all the stinking side effects.
 It was against his better judgment, as he called me greedy.
 What! that’s a nice thing to say to your patient.
 I guess he wanted me to keep paying those 50.00 dollar visits for those long 3 minutes of his time, plus the 15.00 to the pharmacy every month for their cut.
 Well, that instilled an instant bit of resentment.
 With a lot of prayer and trust in my Lord, I weened myself off that garb and now I’ve been drug-free well over a year and a half.

 I really believe with all my heart now by changing your diet, eating organic foods and vitamins certainly will help to fight off these kinds of autoimmune problems.
 I also know that’s the key to what’s helping keep my immune system working correctly again.